Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Python Programminig.md

 ```
 ## Group Anagram
 1. hashmap
-2. removing array and join
+2. removing array and using ''.join
 ```
 d = {}
 for i in range(len(strs)):